usmansbk/abusite/README.md

 Events can be organized into groups and shared with other users.
 Users can save individual or grouped events and receive live updates and offline reminders.

-Users and guests can also pay a fee to advertise their public events to a larger audience based on their interests.
+Users can also pay a fee to advertise their public events to a larger audience based on their interests.

 ## Authors